amcginlay/ops-manager-automation/README.md

 You need to do some important groundwork to get moving so make sure you follow these steps first.

 You will need:
+- A domain name
+- A production-strength Domain registrar (e.g. Route 53 or Google Domains)
 - A pristine GCP project
 - An SSH session on a pristine Ubuntu jumpbox with `gcloud` logged in to the GCP project ([click here](./jumpbox-gcp/README.md))